 While it is sad to lose grandparents, you should take great pride in knowing they probably led a full and wonderful life.
 Some memorable poems include:

-- To Grandpa by Lauren Meredith Gould
+- To Grandpa by Lauren Meredith Gould is about her close relationship with her grandpa and the struggle to say goodbye.

 Loss of a Child Poems